jmneto/SplitJson/README.md

 # Note

 The code is not generic.
-For efficiency the Type existing in the Json array must be created as an Object inside the code.
+For efficiency the Type existing in the Json array must be manually defined as a class inside the code.